Opinion | The people of Myanmar have been robbed of their democracy. But they aren’t giving up.

 The Tatmadaw, the country’s powerful military, coexisted uneasily with Aung San Suu Kyi’s civilian government over the past decade.
 The military seized control of the country this month, on the eve of convening a new parliament in which the NLD had won a commanding majority.
 The military shut down the Internet temporarily, brought out water cannons against protesters, fired rubber-coated bullets and tear gas at the crowds, and ransacked the NLD headquarters.
-But the use of force and coercion has not stifled the resistance , and therein lies a hope that the coup will fail.
+But the use of force and coercion has not stifled the resistance, and therein lies a hope that the coup will fail.

 The people of Burma, as Myanmar is also known, have been through this before.
 The military crushed their hopes for democracy in the late 1980s and put Aung San Suu Kyi under house arrest for almost 15 years, only opening the door to a limited return to civilian rule a decade ago.
 All this time, a democratic movement has been training and learning.
 Right after the coup, it rapidly organized a campaign of civil disobedience.